KansasCityWomeninTechnology/cocktails-worksheets/docs/html/04-tag-attributes/README.md

 Now back to coding!

 Our web page is coming together.
 But web pages have images and links.
-All these HTML elements use **attributes** for extra metadata they nee to work.
+All these HTML elements use **attributes** for extra metadata they need to work.

 We’ll add an image and links to practice using attributes.